-Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will provide a water supply network across the city, delivering safe drinking water that meets drinking water standards (bacteria and protozoal) and customer expectations around clarity, taste, odour, water pressure and continuity of supply.
+Lovel of coming Performance measures 2019/20 2020/21 2020/21 Comments Level of service Performance measures result target result Comments We will provide a water supply network across the city, delivering safe drinking water that meets drinking water standards (bacteria and protozoal) and customer expectations around clarity, taste, odour, water pressure and continuity of supply.
 The extent to which council's drinking water supply complies with: a) part 4 of the drinking-water standards (bacteria compliance criteria); and b) part 5 of the drinking water standards (protozoal compliance criteria) 100% for both 100% for both 100% for both We achieved bacterial compliance.
 The protozoal compliance is assessed annually based on a five-yearly survey.
-Oropi Water Treatment Plant survey has been completed and submitted to the Drinking Water Assessor.
-We also publish bacterial compliance on council's website: www.tauranga.govt.nz/council/water-services/water-supply/water testing-and-reports.
+Oropi Water Treatment Plant survey has been completed and submitted to the Drinking Water Assessor We also publish bacterial compliance on council's website: www.tauranga.govt.nz/council/water-services/water-supply/water testing-and-reports.
 Please note these results are provisional, pending the assessment of compliance by the independent Drinking Water Assessor.
 The percentage of residents who are aware of ways they can conserve water and have taken steps to do so 85% ≥ 80% 82% 80% of residents are aware of ways to conserve water at home and work, with 82% of those indicating that they have taken steps to conserve water in the past year.
 We will manage the average consumption of drinkable water.
 The percentage of real water loss from council's networked reticulation system (includes real losses through leaks in the network, non-revenue water and apparent losses through metering inaccuracies or water theft) 17.3% ≤ 16% 16% Achieved.
-This is determined annually, and the reported percentage is for the 2020/21 period.
+Of the properties which are connected to Tauranga City Council's water supply network, 99.9% are metered connections.
 Annual peak demand in litres per capita per day 397 ≤ 450 371 Achieved.
 This is based on a peak day of 55,487 cubic metres using population data of 149,713.
 The average consumption of drinking water per day per resident within the city based on water leaving the water treatment plants in litres per capita per day 299 ≤ 330 292 Achieved.
 This is for the year's consumption and based on a population of 149,713 supplied with water.